 Boosting Testosterone levels does not always improve your erections.

 If you have low Testosterone and experience, you may try testosterone replacement therapy.
-You may benefit from combining Testosterone therapy with oral PDE5 inhibitor ED pills.
+You may benefit from combining Testosterone therapy with oral ED pills like Viagra, Cialis, or Levitra.

 But Testosterone therapy may only help people with mild to moderate ED.
 It may not work for people with severe ED.

-If you have a severe case of Erectile Dysfunction, you should consult a doctor.
+If you have a severe case of Erectile Dysfunction, you should consider other ED treatments.

 How to increase Testosterone levels

-Low Testosterone may or may not contribute to Erectile Dysfunction.
+Low Testosterone can cause various side effects, including Erectile Dysfunction.
 It may lead to mental, physical, and sexual issues.

 It may only help to improve your Testosterone levels.
 Some natural ways of increasing Testosterone include:

-- Maintaining a healthy diet rich in proteins, carbs, and fats
+- Maintaining a healthy diet rich in zinc, proteins, carbs, and fats

 - Getting plenty of sleep